Which Ecommerce Platform is Best for Small Business?

-For small business owners who have a product they want to sell online, there are many options available today.
+For small business owners who have a product they want to sell online, there are many ecommerce platforms available today.
+Saas tolls have come a long way in the past ten years, and now anyone wanting to sell online has their pick of any ecommerce solution.

-This variety means there is a big opportunity for growth, but at the same time, there is a lot of confusion about which platform will be best for your business.
+This variety in ecommerce software means there is a big opportunity for growth, but at the same time, there is a lot of confusion about which platform will be best for your business.

-As a web developer, one of the big questions we frequently receive is “Which is the best ecommerce platform for a business to sell their products on?”
+As a digital marketing agency that specializes in ecommerce, one of the big questions we frequently receive is “Which is the best ecommerce platform for a business to sell their products on?”

 Of course, the answer is not a simple one.
-It depends on variables such as budget, time available, and brand equity.
+It depends on variables such as technical understanding, budget, time available, and brand equity.

-Many people who start a hobby business, or want to be a reseller of a specific type of product find that these are great starter platforms.
-They offer access to a prebuilt platform and a vast audience.
+Many people who start a hobby business, or want to be a reseller of a specific type of product find that these ecommerce tools are great starter platforms.
+They offer access to a prebuilt platform with strong ecommerce functionality and a vast audience.

-The two biggest and best known are Amazon and eBay.
+The two biggest ecommerce store solutions are Amazon and eBay.
 Both have a long history of providing consumers with the ability to buy and sell their items.

-In recent years, there have been more focused platforms such as Etsy for handmade goods, and Wish for electronics, fashion, and accessories of all kinds.
+In recent years, there have been more focused ecommerce platforms such as Etsy for handmade goods, and Wish for electronics, fashion, and accessories of all kinds.

 Pros of Marketplace Sellers:

-Using any of these platforms means you can access a massive amount of potential buyers.
+Using any of these ecommerce marketplace platforms means you can access a massive amount of potential buyers.
 Amazon today boasts close to 200 million monthly visitors which brings huge benefits of wide exposure. eBay has 113 million monthly visitors, and Etsy manages to pull in 47 million visitors.
 If you make sure to follow each of the sites selling guidelines, then your sales and revenue are sure to increase when using them.
+They also offer the easiest payment option for your customers, even though you will pay fees as a seller.

 Cons of Marketplace Sellers: